Scientists at OU to install sensors to detect landslides

 Netra Regmi, hazards geologist at the Oklahoma Geological Survey, received a grant from NASA that will allow him to use remote sensing data and machine learning to better predict when and where landslides could take place.

-The work has the potential to save lives, particularly for those that live in parts of the state where landslides are most likely to occur, Regmi told The Transcript.
+The work has the potential to save lives, particularly for those that live in parts of the state where landslides are most likely to occur, Regmi told The Norman Transcript, a CNHI publication.

 “The final result will be a map all across Eastern Oklahoma susceptibilities within areas that will be useful to the general public, local emergency managers, and other state agencies,” he said.